se-research/OpenDaVINCI/tutorials/udpreceivepackets/README.rst

 If the UDP socket could be successfully created, we register our ``PacketListener`` at the newly created ``UDPReceiver`` to be invoked when a new packet is available.
-In contrast to the ``StringListener``, the data processing for handling ``Packets`` is not decoupled between the low level UDP socket and the user-supplied handler.
+In contrast to the ``StringListener``, the data processing for handling ``Packets`` is decoupled between the low level UDP socket and the user-supplied handler.
+Thus, whenever a new ``Packet`` has been received, it is enqueued and the user application is invoked from a separate thread to avoid unnecessary waiting times.

 Once we have registered our ``PacketListener``, the ``UDPReceiver`` is simply started and the main thread is falling asleep for a while in our example.
 After some